 One such experiment in faith is to join friends going to Iraq, taking medicines in the hope of saving a few lives and breaking an evil law.
 If our faith is deep enough, totally reliant on our Loving God, anything is possible-perhaps nothing that we want.
 Faith exceeds calculation.

-Every experiment in faith is another go at realizing what Jesus
+Every experiment in faith is another go at realizing what Jesus said is true.

 June 23: Walking into the Wall